 Of course, there are hundreds of different reasons car accidents occur everyday across the country.
 Most of these causes are fairly innocuous and quite “accidental.”
 However, when it comes to personal injury law and identifying the responsible party, we look at some of the more common factors that play into an intersection accident.
 For example:

 - Speeding – Put simply, exceeding the posted speed limit increases the likelihood of a serious accident, especially at an intersection.
 With so many cars, people, and bikes making their way through the street, drivers must be extra cautious about their surroundings.
 Speeding limits a driver's ability to react and increases the likelihood of a collision.

 - Distracted Driving – This includes texting, talking on the a phone, changing a song on the radio, talking with someone or anything that may pull a driver's attention away from the road.
 As opposed to what many experts claim, the human brain is not good at multitasking – especially when driving is involved.

 - Driving Under the Influence – While this category speaks for itself, it is amazing how many individuals still believe they can make it home safely after a few drinks.
 Driving impaired is exactly that – an impairment.
 Drunk driving accounts for a significant amount of intersection collisions throughout Arizona.

 - Intersection Issues – When discussing intersection accidents we cannot diminish the city and municipalities role.
 Poorly built intersections are as much a problem as poorly trained drivers.
 Without proper signage and clear roads, drivers and pedestrians have a much greater chance of being involved in an accident.

-Call the Breyer Law Offices, P.C. to discuss your accident with our Avondale injury attorneys.
+Call The Husband & Wife Law Team to discuss your accident with our Avondale injury attorneys.
 The call is free.
 The consultation is free.
 And remember, we don't collect until you do.
 That is our No Fee Guarantee.
 Dial (623) 930-8064 today.

 Get Help Now